 Case Metrics Descriptions Setting

-Stage- indicates the status of - Initial
+Stage- indicates the status of the - Initial

-the case. - Queued
+case. - Queued

 - In progress

 - Follow-Up

 - Final

 - Closed

 Category- - Instead of the default value provided by the installation, you can use your own list of values by following the customization tech note.

 - The default value is 0-None.

+Severity- scores the - Insignificant

+vulnerability of the case. - Marginal

+- Critical

+- Catastrophic

+Open Since- shows the date in - Three day count

+which the case was opened. - Date

+Owners - are displayed individually. - Round name badges

+Owner Groups - are displayed in this column. - Round name badges